Supreeth04/ci-cd-cv/README.md

   - 50: Better performance
   - 10: Best accuracy

+**Assumption:**

-**Assumption:** As the model is seeing every image, I am pretty sure it is trying to memorise instead of learning from the image.
+* As the model is seeing every image, I am pretty sure it is trying to memorise instead of learning from the image.
+* Hence when the inferencing will be done, it will 100% give wrong answers.

 ### 2. Dropout's Effect on Performance

 - As the dropout value decreased, the model's accuracy increased
 - Progression:
   - 0.25: Lower accuracy